Raising Kids to Do Hard Things (Our New Book For Parents)

 The last 5 years have been a roller-coaster.
 Ana is doing much better, but still has a long way to go.
 And along the way I have been chipping away on the book, sending chapters to my dad and to my editors as I can, and making slow progress.

 Today, we have a manuscript.
 It’s still rough around the edges, but the content is there.
 And here’s where YOU come in…

 Over the last few years we’ve had hundreds of Christian families walk through the entire manuscript with us through our Raising Kids To Do Hard Things online course.

 When I heard about the new class the Harris family was offering, I knew it would bless us.
 Even though our children now range in age from 15 to 28, and are all walking with the Lord, I learned so much from this class!
 The profound truths that are shared, and the wonderfully interactive format of the class, blessed my heart richly.

 When the book comes out, it will not only be my new favorite baby shower gift, but we plan to also make copies available at our church.
 The vision cast through these teachings for who our children are supposed to be in the Lord is empowering and exciting.
 Hope will be renewed, even as the culture around us tries to deaden our understanding of who God created our children to be.

 I strongly and urgently encourage all parents to take the “Raising Kids to Do Hard Things” online course.
 The world desperately needs our families to be salt and light, and this course is a wonderful tool to help parents fulfill that responsibility.

 — Anne Conder

-So here’s the good news: In a few weeks (October 2017), Lord-willing, we will re-open enrollment for the Raising Kids online course.
+So here’s the good news: Right now (between October 30th and November 16th, 2017) enrollment for the Raising Kids online course is OPEN.
 We want to give more families the opportunity to engage directly with us and with the pre-release manuscript.